 P: What is the demographic of your customer base?

-BC: We are getting allot of younger travelers these days that are finding us on mobile apps.
+BC: We are getting a lot of younger travelers these days that are finding us on mobile apps.
 Right now we have a few parties from the U.K. and two from Australia.
 We’ve also been promoting our place locally as a great place for a couple to have a night on the town away from the kids.

 P: What sets your business apart from other inns in the area?

 BC: Small inns like ours are more alike than they are different and we actually help each other out when rooms are full and we make referrals to each other.
 We have a common clientele of folks looking to come to northern California destinations.
-They typically are here for the outdoors and foods.
+They typically are here for the outdoors and food scene.
 We see everything from mountain bikers to foodies looking to taste organic foods and local cheeses.